datumorphism/datumorphism.github.io/_wiki/data-visualization/anscombes-quartet.md

 1. The averages of x and y are 9.0 and 7.5, respectively.
 2. The variances of x and y are 3.162 and 1.937 respectively.
-3. They event fit to the same linear line $y = 0.5 x + 3$ with the same least square loss.
+3. They even fit to the same linear line $y = 0.5 x + 3$ with the same least square loss.

 However, we immediately spot the differences between them when we visualize them in a coordinate system.